Institutions Absorb Anxiety

 By classifying anxiety as a personal issue rather than a systemic issue, we place an enormous burden on the individual, who then must modify their personal lives to alleviate the suffering that anxiety brings.
 Instead, Friedman taught leaders that they must understand that anxiety resides in networks of human relationships.

 Is the rise in mental health problems commensurate with the fall of institutions?
 There is certainly correlation, but is there causation?
 Increasing distrust in institutions — sometimes, as we have seen with recent denominational and megachurch scandals, with good reason — is certainly a plausible explanation.
 When we withdraw from institutions, we can experience the loneliness and isolation that comes from the lack of a good support system.
 It makes sense, as Meador emphasizes, that shifting the cause of anxiety to the individual, rather than recognize the broader context, is ultimately detrimental to the effort to alleviate the issue.
-The rules and rituals that accompany membership in an institution — whether it is a church, a temple, a synagogue, a mosque or a Freemason lodge — serve to add stability to our lives.
+The rules and rituals that accompany membership in an institution — whether it is a church, a temple, a synagogue, a mosque, or the Freemasons — serve to add stability to our lives.
 It may be time to look harder at the extrinsic societal factors that play a role in pervasive uncertainty.

 I won't go too in depth analyzing the opposite side of the coin — the networks that create or strengthen divisions.
 I've done a lot of that in the past, and will most likely continue to look at those networks from a technical and sociological perspective.
 It strikes me as fascinating that we are potentially leaving the institutions that have protective effects against emotional health issues to rot as we pour more of our time and energy into the networks that are detrimental to our mental well-being.